ALE-ARME/Plugins-Toggler/README.md

 6. Go to `Obsidian's Community Plugins` tab in Obsidian's settings and reload the plugins list
 7. Enable the plugin
 ## From Community Plugins Tab
-It's not available there currently.
+It's not available there currently
 # Configuration
 In the settings if you toggle off the only option present, when you'll use the command to disable all the plugins, Plugins Toggler will not be disabled.

-A `data.json` file will be created containing the values of the above choice.
+A `data.json` file will be created containing the values of the above choice
 # Usage
 1. Open the command palette (Ctrl/Cmd + P)
 2. Search for `Plugins Toggler` to see all the available commands